We use minimal analytics to improve the site. Is that okay?

 The Fujinon 60mm f2.4 is a short telephoto macro lens for the Fujifilm X-Mount APS-C mirrorless camera system.

-This lens features a fast f2.4 aperture with 9 aperture blades and an equivalent field of view of 90mm, making it great for portrait photography as well as product photography .
-The excellent corner to corner sharpness also means landscape photographers will find great use for it as well.
+This lens features a fast f2.4 aperture with 9 aperture blades and an equivalent field of view of 90mm, making it great for portrait and product photography.
+Its excellent corner-to-corner sharpness also means landscape photographers will find great use for it.

 Fujifilm 60mm f2.4 Macro Lens Stats